 - intercaudate distance to inner table width ratio (CC/IT)

 MR spectroscopy may demonstrate elevation of lactate in the occipital cortex and basal ganglia which correlates with duration of symptoms.
-There is also decrease in NAA/creatine ratio in keeping with neuronal loss in basal ganglia.
+There is also a decrease in NAA/creatine ratio in keeping with neuronal loss in the basal ganglia.

 Treatment and prognosis

 No treatment is currently generally available 4.